nicksu100/puppet-openvpn/README.md

  ```

 ##Static Client Setup
  Static client configs can be implemented as below which would create 2 config files.
-This is required if you are using BGP for routing.

  myhost1.acme.com